 In time, debris and mineral deposits may clog the regulator such that the flow is much lower than what you’d like.

 Most of the time, campground water is just as clean as it is at home.
 But there was one campground I stayed at in my RV that left a lot of debris on the screen of my regulator.
+The result was low pressure from all the faucets.

 I just disconnected it and cleaned it out with my finger.